 - Dialectical: "Dialectic" refers to reasoning that occurs in a dialogue or debate between two or more people.
 So, a "dialectical" fallacy is one in which dialogue plays an essential role.
 The most prominent such fallacy is the straw man fallacy: In a straw man argument, the arguer misrepresents the argument or claim of another participant in the dialogue.
 Thus, straw man arguments can only occur within the context of such a debate.

 - Epistemological: "Epistemology" is the philosophical study of knowledge, so that an "epistemological" fallacy is one in which the nature of knowledge plays an essential role.
 For instance, circular arguments are technically valid―that is, if their premisses are true then their conclusions must also be true.
 However, as should be obvious, circular reasoning cannot advance knowledge, since it ends up in the same place it started.
 Thus, circular reasoning commits an epistemological fallacy.

 Example: Begging the Question

-- T. Edward Damer, Attacking Faulty Reasoning: A Practical Guide to Fallacy-Free Arguments (Third Edition) (1995).
-Another introductory textbook on informal fallacies, but more advanced than Engel.
+- T. Edward Damer, Attacking Faulty Reasoning: A Practical Guide to Fallacy-Free Arguments (Third Edition, 1995).
+An introductory textbook on informal fallacies, but more advanced than Engel's; see below.
 It covers more fallacies than Engel but in a drier style.

 - S. Morris Engel, Fallacies and Pitfalls of Language: The Language Trap (1994).
-This book covers the same ground as Engel's textbook, above, but in a popular, non-textbook style.
+This book covers the same ground as Engel's textbook, below, but in a popular, non-textbook style.

 - Douglas N. Walton, Informal Fallacies (1987).
 This is not a textbook, but a monograph by one of the most prominent scholars of informal fallacies.
 A more advanced treatment than Engel or Damer.